Benefits Of LGBTQ Therapy

 Affirming therapy

-Some of the most common mental health challenges among people who identify as LGBTQIA+ are anxiety disorders, major depressive disorders, and substance use disorders.
+Some of the most common mental health challenges among people who identify as LGBTQIA+ are anxiety disorders, major depressive disorders, and substance use disorders, all of which can be treated by licensed LGBTQ-affirming therapists.
 A six-week therapist-guided online intervention for anxiety and depression was effective in reducing symptoms for the 46 participants.
 A greater reduction in symptoms was observed in the online-delivered treatment recipient group as compared to the control group.
 During cognitive behavioral therapy sessions, therapists help their clients identify inaccurate beliefs about the world, themselves, their work life, and their future and reshape them to target maladaptive emotional and behavioral responses.

 Online support options

-If are struggling to schedule an appointment with an in-person therapist, or if you prefer attending therapy sessions from the comfort of your own home, you might want to try online cognitive behavioral therapy.
-Affirmative therapy providers can incorporate CBT techniques into sessions, which is shown to be efficacious.
-If you’re interested in virtual affirming therapy, an online therapy platform like BetterHelp can match you with a licensed, affirming therapist based on your needs and preferences.
-You can meet with the therapist via phone, video call, and/or online chat to address the challenges you may be facing.
+If you are struggling to schedule an appointment with an in-person therapist, or if you prefer attending therapy sessions from the comfort of your own home, you might want to try cognitive behavioral therapy with an online therapist.
+Therapists who provide affirmative therapy can incorporate CBT techniques into therapy sessions, which is shown to be efficacious.
+If you’re interested in virtual affirming therapy with an LGBTQ therapist, an online therapy platform like BetterHelp can match you with a licensed, affirming therapist based on your needs and preferences.
+You can meet with the therapist via phone, video call, and/or online chat to get counseling and address the challenges you may be facing.

 Takeaway

-Online CBT is shown to be effective at addressing some of the common mental health concerns reported by people who identify as LGBTQIA+, and affirmative therapists who can provide CBT focused on the unique experience of these individuals are available.
+Online CBT with licensed therapists is shown to be effective at addressing some of the common mental health concerns reported by people who identify as LGBTQIA+, and affirmative therapists who can provide CBT focused on the unique experience of these individuals are available.
 Other resources are available as well, as described above.
-To connect with an empathetic, knowledgeable online counselor, reach out to BetterHelp for LGBTQIA+ support."
+To connect with an empathetic, knowledgeable online therapist, reach out to BetterHelp for LGBTQ therapy, counseling, and support.

 Why might an individual from the LGBTQIA+ community have a harder time getting therapy?